How to Make a Snowman: 6 Tips for the Perfect Mr. Frosty

 Give your snowman the best shot at a long life by situating him someplace flat and shady.
 Prevent his facial features from melting down his body by facing him away from the sun.
 Ideally, your spot will be in the center of the patch of snow you plan to roll your balls in.
 Here are 8 surprising places you’d never believe it snowed.

 Aim for this structure

-Help your snowman find his balance by aiming for a 3-2-1 snowball ratio (for example, if the lowest ball has a diameter of 3 feet, the middle ball would be 2 feet, and the top ball would be 1 foot).
+Help your snowman find his balance by aiming for a 3-2-1 snowball ratio (for example, if the lowest ball has a diameter of three feet, the middle ball would be two feet, and the top ball would be one foot).
 Also consider that the lower to the ground your snowman is, the more stable he will be.

 Roll like this

 Rolling gigantic snowballs is easier said than done.
-Plus, it’s not necessarily the best technique for how to make a snowman.
+Plus, it’s not necessarily the best technique when you’re teaching your kids how to make a snowman.
 If you do try this method out, give yourself a head start by packing your snowball as large as you can with your hands first.
 Place the ball on the ground and roll it around your space until you’ve reached the desired size.
 Once you’ve got your first snowball rolled, brace the area around it by packing extra snow around its base.
 Check out these 11 surprising facts you never knew about snow.